C Corp vs S Corp

 The hot question since the passage of the Tax Cuts & Jobs Act of 2017 and Section 199A is, “Should I revoke S Corp status and go to C Corp?”
 The answer is No. What is interesting is that Wharton School at University of Pennsylvania in a June article estimated that approximately 235,000 business owners will convert from a pass-thru entity to a C corporation in 2018.
 Yuck!
+The C Corp vs S Corp conundrum if viewed purely from an income tax perspective is not a conundrum at all; it is quite simple.

 The primary motivation is the seemingly attractive 21% tax rate for C corporations and while this might be lower than some taxpayer’s marginal rate, this is a sucker hole for business owners for two painfully obvious reasons.
 First, your marginal rate might be 24% or 26%, but your effective tax rate (or blended tax rate) is much lower.
 We’ll show you… not to worry.

 Second, there is a little thing called double taxation where the C corporation pays a tax and then the shareholders pay a dividend tax on the money that is distributed.
-And… if you think you’re a smarty pants and say, “Yeah, but, I’ll just keep all my money in the C corporation for a rainy day and lower tax rates,” there is another little thing called accumulated earnings tax.
+And… if you think you’re a smarty pants and say, “Yeah, but, I’ll just keep all my money in the C corporation for a rainy day and lower tax rates,” there is another little thing called accumulated earnings tax (AET).

 Let’s illustrate this with some good old fashioned devils buried deep into the details.
 Assumptions include-